Ruptured Eardrum Treatment Chestnut Hill

 Tympanic membrane perforation, or perforation of the eardrum, occurs when the membrane is torn or punctured.
 Sometimes when the tympanic membrane is perforated, the small bones of the inner ear, called ossicles, are fractured at the same time.
-An eardrum perforation may cause hearing loss in the affected ear, but this is usually temporary.
+A ruptured eardrum may cause hearing loss in the affected ear, but this is usually temporary.

 Reasons for Tympanic Membrane Perforation

-There are several reasons for eardrum perforation to occur.
+There are several reasons for a ruptured eardrum to occur.
 Among these are the following:

 - Fluid buildup behind the eardrum due to infection